DannoPeters/git-sync/README.md

   * crypto - required to unencrypt webhook json
   * execSync - required to exicute shell commands from JS
   * fs - required to write files
+  * Node.JS - required to run the Java Script script

 ## Steps
 ### 1. Public IP or URL